cztomczak/phpdesktop/README.md

 ## Help ##

+* Ask questions and report problems on the [PHP Desktop Forum](https://groups.google.com/group/phpdesktop)
+* Please do not submit issues in the issue tracker
 * Documentation is on the [wiki pages](../../wiki).
 Start with the [Knowledge Base](../../wiki/Knowledge-Base), [Settings](../../wiki/Settings) and [Chrome settings](../../wiki/Chrome-settings) wiki pages.
-  * Having problems or questions?
-Go to the [PHP Desktop Forum](https://groups.google.com/group/phpdesktop).
-  * Please do not submit new issues in the tracker ("Issues" tab in the top menu), use the Forum instead.

 ## Tutorials ##